East African Sorghum Value Chain Development, 2009-2014

 Donors: East African Breweries Ltd., Diageo, Common Fund for Commodities

-The objective of the project is to implement a public-private-partnership project to develop a stable and high-quality sorghum supply chain that will increase incomes of sorghum farmers and enable national beverage industries to substitute imported grains by locally produced sorghum.
-The project targets were to produce 45,000 MT of sorghum and reach out to 25,000 households earning cash income.
+The objective of the project is to implement a public-private-partnership project to develop a stable and high-quality sorghum supply chain to increase incomes of sorghum farmers and enable national beverage industries to substitute imported grains by locally produced sorghum.
+The project targets were to produce 27,000 MT of sorghum and reach out to 25,000 households earning cash income.

 What we do